This year you find Almedalsveckan, back in Visby between the 25th of June and 28th of June 2024. Welcome!

 We create the week together

 Almedalsveckan is a result of cooperation between the main organizers, the host and other co-organizers.
 The main organizers are the parliamentary political parties, via their local representatives in Gotland.
 The Municipality of Gotland is the formal host running a project office within the Municipality.

 The unique place

-The festival is located in Visby, on the island Gotland, and takes place in the beginning of July.
-2019 was the last year with a 8 day-long festival, because from this year, each parliamentary party will not have one day at their disposal during the week.
+The festival is located in Visby, on the island Gotland, and takes place in the end of June.
+2019 was the last year with a 8 day-long festival, because from 2022, each parliamentary party will not have one day at their disposal during the week.
 Visby is located 180 km and a boat-trip from Stockholm and has approximately 25.000 inhabitants.

 The world largest meeting place

 People attending the festival

 The festival’s target group is people interested in social issues.
 The festival defines the visitors as politicians, organizers, professional visitors and ordinary participants.
 Many of the visitors attend the week as a part of their holiday.

 Involvement of the political parties

 All eight parliamentary political parties have Almedalen, the central Park in Visby, at their disposal for a whole day during the week.
 In many years, the parliamentary parties have been - and still are - the main focus.
 Since 1996, organisations and businesses have been allowed into the political arena.
 Almedalsveckan is highly prioritized by the parliamentary parties and they use the platform to promote new policy proposals.
-During the week, politicians attended 1.403 events, which is 32,5% of the 4.311 events.
-Those who organized most events were non-profit organizations, 24%.
+During the week, politicians attended 1.125 events, which is 53,4% of the 2.103 events.

 Anyone can apply to organize an event at the festival as long as they adhere to criteria set by the main organizers of Almedalsveckan.
 The project group reviews all the applications and, if an application meets the criteria, it will be approved and published on Almedalsveckan’s webpage, in the printed program and in the app Almedalen Just Nu.